HabitRPG/habitrpg-mobile/plugins/cc.fovea.cordova.purchase/doc/api.md

 #### un-finished purchases

-If your app wasn't able to deliver the content, `finish()` wasn't call.
+If your app wasn't able to deliver the content, `product.finish()` won't be called.

 Don't worry: the `approved` event will be re-triggered the next time you call [`store.refresh()`](#refresh), which can very well be the next time